Ola-jed/todo-api/README.md

 # todo-api
-    Small api for a todo list made with laravel 8 Users can sign up and create tasks that can have many steps This api is meant to be used for a desktop application (QTodo)
+Small api for a todo list made with laravel 8
+Users can sign up and create tasks that can have many steps This api is meant to be used for a [desktop application](https://github.com/Ola-jed/QTodo) and a [mobile app](https://github.com/Ola-jed/todolist)

 ## Project setup
 ```bash